 Image credits:

-Caltech FIRE (Feedback in Realistic Environments) simulation showing predicted distribution of stars (left) and dark matter (right) around a galaxy like the Milky Way.
-The red circle shows a dwarf galaxy like Triangulum II with a lot of dark matter but very few stars: A. Wetzel and P. Hopkins, Caltech, usage restrictions: with image credit, via EurekAlert! @ https://www.eurekalert.org/multimedia/pub/103633.php?from=312204
+"Caption Dwarf galaxies have few stars but lots of dark matter.
+This Caltech FIRE (Feedback in Realistic Environments) simulation from shows the predicted distribution of stars (left) and dark matter (right) around a galaxy like the Milky Way.
+The red circle shows a dwarf galaxy like Triangulum II.
+Although it has a lot of dark matter, it has very few stars.
+Dark matter-dominated galaxies like Triangulum II are excellent prospects for detecting the gamma-ray signal from dark matter self-annihilation."; credit A. Wetzel and P. Hopkins, Caltech: Usage restrictions -- With image credit, via EurekAlert! @ https://www.eurekalert.org/multimedia/872160; (EurekAlert! news release URL @ ); (former URL @ https://www.eurekalert.org/multimedia/pub/103633.php?from=312204)

 For further information: